udacity/ML_SageMaker_Studies/Project_Plagiarism_Detection/README.md

 ## Setup Instructions

-The notebooks provided in this repository are intended to be executed using Amazon's SageMaker platform.
+The notebooks provided in this directory are intended to be executed using Amazon's SageMaker platform.
 The following is a brief set of instructions on setting up a managed notebook instance using SageMaker, from which the notebooks can be completed and run.

 ### Log in to the AWS console and create a notebook instance